Donald John Dean: First World War

-At the outbreak of war, Dean attempted to enlist but was rejected because he was under-age.
+At the outbreak of war in August 1914, Dean attempted to enlist but was rejected because he was under-age.
 He was able to become a special constable and also joined the Volunteer Training Corps, a part-time home defence force.
 When he turned 18 in April 1915, he attempted to enlist again at his local Territorial Force depot, this time successfully.
 Dean served as a private with the 28th London (Artists Rifles) Regiment in the Ypres Salient and during the Battle of the Somme.
-In October 1916 he was commissioned into the Royal West Kent Regiment and fought at Vimy Ridge and around Givenchy.
+In October 1916 he was commissioned into the Queen's Own Royal West Kent Regiment and fought at Vimy Ridge and around Givenchy.

 He was 21 years old, and a temporary lieutenant in the 8th Battalion, The Queen's Own Royal West Kent Regiment, when the following action took place for which he was awarded the Victoria Cross.

 On 15 February 1919, Dean was presented with the Victoria Cross by King George V at Buckingham Palace and was given a civic reception in his home town of Sittingbourne.